Game Theoretic Mixed Experts for Combinational Adversarial Machine Learning: Experimental Results

 \section{Experimental Results}

+We test on two datasets for our experimental results, CIFAR-10~\cite{c10} and Tiny ImageNet~\cite{le2015tiny}.
+For CIFAR-10 we solved instances of $\text{GaME}_n$ using the following defenses: BaRT-1 (B1), BaRT-5 (B5), ResNet-164-FAT (RF), ViT-L-16-FAT (VF), SNN Transfer (ST), Backprop SNN (SB), and TiT using ViT and BiT (BVT).
+For Tiny ImageNet we solved instances of $\text{GaME}_n$ utilizing: BaRT-1, BaRT-5, ViT-L-16-FAT, and TiT using ViT and BiT.
+Explicit details for our experimental setup are given in the supplementary material.

-Figure~\ref{fig:results} shows a visual representation of the performance of our GaME generated defenses when compared to single model defenses.
-Here, and throughout the paper, we measure the robustness of each ensemble as the lowest robust accuracy achieved by any single attack in our study.
+In Figure~\ref{bars} and throughout the paper, we measure the robustness of each ensemble as the lowest robust accuracy achieved by any single attack in our study.
 From a game-theoretic perspective this can be seen as the minimum, guaranteed utility for the defender.
-Of all the defenses in our study the FAT ResNet-164 had the highest robust accuracy on CIFAR-10 at 50\%.
-On Tiny ImageNetBaRT-5 had the highest robust accuracy at 10.62\%.
-Compared to these defenses our GaME generated ensemble achieved 63.5\% robustness on CIFAR-10 and 44.5\% robustness on Tiny ImageNet, leading to a 13.5\% increase and 33.88\% increase in robustness on each respective dataset.
+Of all the defenses in our study the FAT ResNet-164 had the highest robust accuracy on CIFAR-10 at 45\%.
+On Tiny ImageNet, BaRT-5 had the highest robust accuracy at 11\%.
+Compared to these defenses our GaME generated ensemble achieved 63\% robustness on CIFAR-10 and 24.5\% robustness on Tiny ImageNet without using detectors.
+When detectors were implemented this increased to to 82.31\% robustness and 57.40\% robustness on each respective dataset.

-In addition to this, our ensemble is able to maintain a high level of clean accuracy in spite of optimizing for robustness in isolation.
-In particular, the GaME framweork is able to maintain 96.2\% clean accuracy and 72.6\% clean accuracy on CIFAR-10 and Tiny ImageNet respectively.
+Additionally, our ensemble is able to maintain a high level of clean accuracy.
+In particular, the GaME framework maintains 96.2\% clean accuracy on CIFAR-10 and 72.6\% clean accuracy on Tiny ImageNet without detectors.
 This is only out performed by BaRT-1 with a clean accuracy of 98.4\% on CIFAR-10 and the BiT-ViT Trash is Treasure defense with a clean accuracy of 76.97\% on Tiny ImageNet.
-It is important to note that in both these cases the robustness of the GaME framework is higher.
+With detectors the clean accuracy dropped to 82.9\% and 67.3\% respectively.
+It is important to note that in both these cases the robustness of the GaME framework is much higher both with and without adversarial detection.

-In Figure~\ref{fig:robtiny} we compare the robust and clean accuracy for GaME generated ensemble defenses and those with uniform probability distributions over all defender strategies.
-We further expand the study to consider all values of $1\geq n \leq |D|$ for each dataset.
-The results show that the GaME framework clearly improves upon the robustness of the uniform probability distribution ensemble while maintaining a high level of clean accuracy.
-The results additionally show that the clean and robust accuracy both trend in a positive direction as one increases $n$.

 We provide more detailed, numerical results for these figures in the supplementary material.
-Additionally, we provide studies of the effects of $N$ (the sample number) on $\text{GaME}_n$ generated ensembles along with an analysis of the computational cost of the framework.
+Additionally, we provide studies of the effects of $n$ (the maximum ensemble size) and $N$ (the sample number) on $\text{GaME}_n$ generated ensembles along with an analysis of the computational cost of the framework.
+Lastly, we include studies comparing the effectiveness of the GaME framework to naive ensemble defenses utilizing a uniform distribution over all strategies.